 Lane County has a strong foundation for a healthy community.
 Built around abundant natural resources, collaboration across organizations, hardworking residents, caring neighborhoods, and innovation; we are proud of these assets, but there is still much work to be done.
 Many factors influence the health and well-being of our community.
 It’s not just about disease prevalence or medical care or public health services, it’s a combination of factors including social and economic conditions, available educational services, individual behaviors, and the financial stability and prosperity of the community itself.

-Working together to create a caring community where all people can live a healthier life.
+Community Vision: Working together to create a caring community where all people can live a healthier life.

 - Compassion – We are creating a community where all people are treated with dignity and respect.